Therapeutic medicines against the coronavirus infection Covid-19

 - Basic treatment + Remdesivir (inhibitor of the RNA polymerase of the virus)

 However, it is planned to add further arms to the study.

-Two other major studies are being conducted in the UK: TACTIC-E and TACTIC-R; led by the Cambridge University Hospitals NHS Foundation Trust and funded by the participating pharmaceutical companies.
+Two other large trials are being conducted in the UK: TACTIC-E and TACTIC-R; led by Cambridge University Hospitals NHS Foundation Trust and funded by the pharmaceutical companies involved.

 TACTIC-E currently has the following arms:

 - Basic treatment + EDP1815 (an immunomodulatory bacterium)